 Those programs have led to research in a number of areas of global sustainability ranging from international research into sustainable economic planning and development in places like Curitiba, Brazil, to studies of Salt Lake City’s air quality, and even environmental research and conservation along Red Butte Creek here on campus.

 When it comes to addressing issues of global sustainability, there is no such thing as a simple problem.
-Whether it be a project dealing with water, climate, energy conservation, social justice and equity, or urban planning, every area of these sustainability issues come with their own series of complex issues that, according to GCSC Associate Director, Brenda Bowen, simply can’t be addressed within any individual college.
+Whether it be a project dealing with water, climate, energy conservation, social justice, or urban planning, every area of these sustainability issues come with their own series of complex issues that, according to GCSC Associate Director, Brenda Bowen, simply can’t be addressed within any individual college.

 “These problems are so big that one department or college can’t simply say, ‘We’re the sustainability college,’ even with a majority of their faculty working on sustainability,” Bowen said.
 “Because these are problems that span the natural sciences including biogeochemical cycles, decision making, infrastructure, policy and more, you need to have the overarching group coming together to address these things.”